Skip to content

 Uterine Polyps

 Polyps are growths inside the uterus that can have a negative impact on fertility.
 The conditions that allow polyp growth may be the factor that is causing infertility, so simply removing the polyps may not be adequate to correct the problem.
-I will address the root cause of polyps to improve fertility but also prevent new polyps from growing.
+I will address the root cause of polyps to improve fertility and prevent new polyps from growing.
 Read more…

 IVF Acupuncture and Naturopathic Support